enuchi/gas-client/README.md

 ---

-## [New!]
-Typescript
+## Typescript

 This project now supports typescript!

-To use it, simply import your server functions and pass them as a type parameter when creating your server
+To use it, simply import your server functions and pass them as a type parameter when creating your server.

 ### On your server-side code